-The Coppice Woodland – near Cambridge, Hertfordshire
+The Coppice Woodland - Camp in Hertfordshire

 The Coppice Woodland is a rural apartment spread over four "rooms" dotted in the trees and bushes.
 The VW camper van is, if you choose, the main bedroom and has a kids bed at what used to be the driver's end.
 There's an oak-framed cob hut that houses the compost loo and the covered kitchen area; the dining room is cut into an alcove of trees, with handcrafted oak and beech outdoor furniture.
 The bell tent acts as either your lounge or guest bedroom.
 The latest addition is a cedar shingle canopy that curves up from the forest floor to create a sheltered area that houses seating and a hammock, so you can sleep in the woods for real!

 And then there's the hot tub.
 This great, wok-like bowl sits six adults comfortably and is surrounded by a woven hazel and willow screen.
 You may well find you need it after a day at Coppice Woodland.
 There's a two hole "golf course", rustic football goals, boule and games spaces all scattered around the property, and best of all you have the woodland space all to yourselves.